momentohq/standards-and-practices/docs/client-specifications/configuration.md

 The overarching goals of the specification are:

 * Configuration should be as simple as possible for users.
-We do testing and tuning work up front to make sure have established high-confidence default settings that cover the 90% use case, so that users don't have to spend time figuring it out themselves.
+We do testing and tuning work up front to make sure we have established high-confidence default settings that cover the 90% use case, so that users don't have to spend time figuring it out themselves.
 * Because there are different requirements for different environments (e.g. dev vs. prod), we provide a small handful of pre-built configurations that users can choose from, out-of-the box.